 - Place food scraps and other biowaste in a dry toilet or composter at the campfire site.

-- Burn clean paper and cardboard in the campfire or fireplace in an open wilderness hut.
+- Small amounts of clean paper and cardboard can be burned in a campfire or a fireplace in an open wilderness hut.
 Do not burn other waste, such as packaging that contains aluminium foil or plastic, on a campfire since it may leave a non-biodegradable residue or emit toxic fumes.

 - If a forest fire warning is in effect, you may only burn waste in the fireplace of an open wilderness hut or other fireplaces with a chimney, but not at campfire sites.